 The new Range Rover boasts 4.7 inches greater rear-passenger leg room.
 And like some premium luxury sedans, it will be available in a four-seat configuration.
 The interior looks a lot less cluttered with a knob that acts as the gear selector.

-Land Rover aims to improve fuel economy—an important goal, for the outgoing 2012 Range Rover is EPA-rated at just 14 mpg overall.
+Land Rover aimed to improve fuel economy—an important goal, for the outgoing 2012 Range Rover was EPA-rated at just 14 mpg overall.
+The new model is rated at 19 mpg overall—a dramatic improvement.

 Land Rover claims that the new Range Rover will preserve the brand's off-road capability, aided by the latest Terrain Response electronic system, while improving ride and handling.
 (A claim that likely followed each new Range Rover launch through the decades.)

-The British-built SUV will have a body structure that is 39-percent lighter than the current BMW-designed model, putting its curb weight at a still hefty 5,000 lbs.
+The British-built SUV has a body structure that is 39-percent lighter than the previous BMW-designed model, putting its curb weight at a still hefty 5,000 lbs.
 (In other markets, the weight-reduction therapy cuts as much as 926 lbs.)